hashicorp/terraform/website/intro/getting-started/modules.html.md

 Plan: 4 to add, 0 to change, 0 to destroy.
 ```

 Conceptually, the module is treated like a black box.
-In the plan, however
+In the plan however,
 Terraform shows each resource the module manages so you can see each detail
-about what the plan will do.
-If you'd like compressed plan output, you can
+about what actions the plan will take.

-specify the `-module-depth=` flag to get Terraform to output summaries by
-module.
+As usual, Terraform waits for confirmation before making any changes.
+Answer

-Next, run `terraform apply` to create the module.
-Note that as we warned above,
+`yes` to create the resources from the module.
+Note that, as we warned above,
 the resources this module creates are outside of the AWS free tier, so this
 will have some cost associated with it.

 ```
-$ terraform apply
 # ...
 Apply complete!
 Resources: 3 added, 0 changed, 0 destroyed.
 ```